 Join John for a Grizzly Bear Photo Tour in the Chilcotin Mountains of British Columbia

-Participants will be staying at a backcountry lodge in the middle of the Chilcotin Mountains, accessible via a private airstrip one-and-a-half hours from the lodge (participants will fly in on a one-hour charter plane flight from Vancouver, British Columbia over the spectacular Coast Mountain Range).
+Participants will be staying at Tsylos Park Lodge in the middle of the Chilcotin Mountains, accessible via a private airstrip near the lodge (participants will fly in on a one-hour charter plane flight from Vancouver, British Columbia over the spectacular Coast Mountain Range).
 This lodge has several different boats that we will be using on the lake and river to access areas that the grizzlies frequent.
 We will be floating the river and lakeshore to find the best spots and the best bears.

 Expect all of the photography to be done from boats and to be of varying degrees of difficulty, as we will be on a moving river.
 This is not going to be your typical ‘set up and shoot’ type of tour, rather, it is a unique and exciting photo tour that will challenge every skill you have as a wildlife photographer.
 You can expect to be shooting hand-held, and with a monopod, beanbag, or tripod off of a flat-bottomed fly-fishing boat.
 Expect to be shooting in a variety of weather conditions; while normal temperatures are in the low to mid-teens (approx 50-60 F) at that time of year, there is the potential for heavy winds, rain, or even snow.
 Morning temperatures can often be at or below freezing.

 Each trip is a full six-and-a-half days photographing grizzlies, eagles, and everything else we can find (it’s not uncommon to photograph black bears, common mergansers, ospreys, belted kingfishers, harlequin ducks, and barrow’s goldeneyes).
 Fall colours usually begin peaking on the first trip and conclude on the second/third.